loopbackio/loopback.io/pages/en/lb4/Creating-components.md

     }
     ```

+    A sequence action is typically implemented as an `action()` method in the provider.

+    ```js
+    class AuthenticateActionProvider {
+      // Provider interface
+      value() {
+        return request => this.action(request);
+      }

+      // The sequence action
+      action(request) {
+        // authenticate the user
+      }
+    }
+    ```

+    It may be tempting to put action implementation directly inside the anonymous arrow function returned by provider's `value()` method.
+We consider that as a bad practice though, because when an error occurs, the stack trace will contain only an anonymous function that makes it more difficult to link the entry with the sequence action.

  2. The application should use a custom `Sequence` class which calls this new sequence action in an appropriate place.

     ```js